 Abusing benzos is very dangerous.
-If you’re worried that you might be abusing them or know someone who takes them recreationally, there are a few symptoms to look out for.
-This signs will indicate that the problem is progressing rapidly and that the individual needs help:
+If you’re worried that you might be abusing them or know someone else who may be, there are a few symptoms to look out for.
+These signs likely indicate that the individual needs help:

 If you’re abusing your prescription or taking the drug without a doctor’s consent, you could face negative health consequences.
-Common side effects include:
+Common side effects of Klonopin abuse can include:

 If you experience any of these side effects, it’s important to get help.
 Reach out to an addiction specialist or medical professional as soon as possible.

 To know if you’ve been taking Klonopin for too long, you may be wondering how long a normal prescription for Klonopin lasts.
 As with most prescribed drugs, the length of the prescription depends on the circumstances.